chejholloway/teapot/README.md

-# Kettle Web Development Challenge
+# Teapot Web Development Challenge

 😄Thanks for having a look at our Web Development Challenge.